Blog Post

 Most electronics manufacturers nowadays offer recycling programs that allow you to return old devices for refurbishing or responsible recycling.
 TV brands such as LG, Sharp, Samsung, Sony, Mitsubishi, Panasonic, and Toshiba all have approved take-back programs for customers.

 You can contact the manufacturer directly for instructions on how to return your TV.
 Some offer free recycling, while others may cover shipping costs or provide store credit for certain models.
-Best Buy, for example, accepts TVs from any manufacturer as long as they are 32 inches or smaller and offers a ten-dollar coupon for recycling.
+Best Buy, for example, accepts TVs from any manufacturer as long as they are 32 inches or smaller and offers a $10 coupon for recycling.

 E-Waste Centers for Recycling TVs

-Most communities hold e-waste collection events a few times a year, and some counties operate permanent drop-off sites.
+If you're unable to sell or return your TV, the best option may be an e-waste recycling center.
+Most communities hold e-waste collection events a few times per year, and some counties operate permanent drop-off sites.
 If you cannot find one nearby, you can search online for certified e-waste facilities that accept TVs and other electronics.
+Before you go, it is a good idea to check which items are accepted and whether there are any drop-off fees.